newrelic/nr1-workshop/lab7/INSTRUCTIONS.md

 # For Consideration / Discussion

 * What other types of data might you chose to intermingle with performance data?
 * Does it make sense why the `Lab 7: Custom Data` Nerdlet was only displaying for `Browser Application` instances?
-FYI, a value of `entities: [*]` makes a Nerdlet available for all Entity Types.
+* Read more about how to attach a Nerdlet to your entities in [our documentation](https://developer.newrelic.com/build-apps/attach-nerdlet-to-entities/).